 2003 was the first year WNV activity was established in Utah.
 Similar to many initial seasons in other states, activity was muted.
 One human case was reported for the 2003 season in Utah, in addition to one viremic donor who did not develop symptoms.
 Horse activity was the main indication of WNV presence in 2003.
 2004 was the first year WNV activity was established in northern Utah along the Wasatch Front.
 The majority of activity for 2004 occurred in extreme southern and eastern areas of Utah such as Washington and Grand counties.
 During 2005, activity expanded into more northern regions of the state and Utah and Uintah counties served as focal points for detected activity.
 The 2006 season was the most active season.
 Activity was focused along the Wasatch Front in the more populated areas, Salt Lake County and Utah County.
 With an increase in activity, there was also an increase in fatalities, with Utah experiencing five.
-2007 started the decline in the number of cases, as well as a decrease in the number of fatalities.
-2007 also showed that the virus was moving into the more northern parts of the state, with the bulk of the cases being in the Cache and Box Elder counties.
+2007 started the decline in the number of cases, as well as a decrease in the number of fatalities, 2007 also showed that the virus was moving into the more northern parts of the state, with the bulk of the cases being in the Cache and Box Elder counties.
 Activity during the 2008 WNV season decreased compared to activity detected during the 2007 season.
-The 2009 and 2010 seasons saw an even more dramatic decrease in the level of activity.
+The 2009 - 2011 seasons saw an even more dramatic decrease in the level of activity.
 Due to inconsistencies with RAMP testing, it was decided that mosquito pools would only be counted if they were confirmed by PCR.
 This led to a decrease in the number of positive mosquito pools throughout the state.
-The geographic spread of both human and animal activity was fairly evenly distributed throughout the state.
-The southwestern portion of Utah saw the most animal (mosquito) activity for the 2010 season.
+The southwestern portion of Utah saw the most animal (mosquito) activity for the 2010 and 2011 seasons.
 The most dramatic decrease in activity was seen in the total number of counties affected.
 In 2009, a total of 12 counties had activity detected.
-In 2010, only five counties had activity detected.
+In 2010, only five counties had activity detected, and the 2011 season had six.